 Wash in cool running water and dry mop just like in other tubers.
-Peel off thick fibrous skin using a vegetable peeler or paring knife.
-Peel and other plant parts contain rotenene, an organic poison; and therefore, should be discarded.
-It then can be cut into cubes, sliced, or chopped to fine sticks in a ways desired.
+Peel off the thick fibrous skin using a vegetable peeler or paring knife.
+Peel and other plant parts contain rotenone, an organic poison; and therefore, should be discarded.
+It then can be cut into cubes, sliced, or chopped into fine strips in a ways desired.

 Fresh jicama is used much like a vegetable and is an important starch source in much of Central America.
 It stays crisp when cooked, making it one of the wonderful vegetable in stir-fries.

 Raw jicama has sweet, succulent apple like fruity taste.
 In many parts of Mexico, fresh tubers are cut into cubes/sticks and sprinkled with lime juice, salt and dressed with olive oil and paprika or ground chili pepper and enjoyed!

 Jicama is a favorite root vegetable in Mexican cooking where it is used in salads, slaw, stews, stir-fries, soups…etc. It mixes well with other common vegetables and fruits like orange, pineapple, carrot, green beans as well as with poultry, meat, and seafood.

 Outside of the American continent, this tuber is among the popular starch root in many south and the southeast region.
 In Malaysia, where it is known as bengkoang, fresh young tubers are sliced and eaten with other fruits like pineapple, apple, raw mango, sweet potato…etc, in rujak.